News

 Choose your adventure: which major will you pick?

 The Bachelor of Agricultural Science at Murdoch has three majors: Crop and Pasture Science, Animal Science, and Animal Health.
 You can choose to include one or two majors in your undergraduate degree.
+You may also complement your major(s) with a minor that complements your career goals.

 Plus there’s a range of postgraduate degrees too.